Breakfast Burritos in Foil

 Step Five: Cook Tator Tots

 Cook the Tator Tots as directed on the package.
 Set them aside.
-You could cook regular hash browns in place of the Tator Tots, but I had these in my freezer already.
+You could cook regular hash browns in place of the Tator Tots, but I already had these in my freezer.
 As mentioned above, this recipe is very flexible.
-You could use diced ham in place of the sausage and still have a very delicious entree.
+You could use diced ham instead of the sausage and still have a delicious entree.

 Bake the Tator Tots